timmcginley/41936/Assignments/README.md

 # Assignments

-The Assignments are designed to guide you through the Advanced Building Design Process.

-This pages includes the stages and the grading criteria.
+This page includes the assignments for each stage and the course grading criteria.
 These should be read alongside the course [learning objectives](/41936/LearningObejectives).

 ## A [Strategise](A/README.md)